MindscapeHQ/raygun4net/README.md

 The above set up will cause all unhandled exceptions to be sent to your Raygun account, where you can easily view all of your error monitoring and crash report data.

-#### TLS configuration
+#### TLS configuration for .NET 3.5 or earlier

-Raygun's ingestion nodes require TLS 1.2 or TLS 1.3 If you are using .NET 3.5 or earlier, you may need to enable these protocols in your application.
-This is done by updating the protocol property in your application's startup code.
+Raygun's ingestion nodes require TLS 1.2 or TLS 1.3 If you are using **.NET 3.5 or earlier**, you may need to enable these protocols in your application and patch your OS.

+Check out the [TLS troubleshooting guide from Microsoft](https://techcommunity.microsoft.com/t5/azure-paas-blog/ssl-tls-connection-issue-troubleshooting-guide/ba-p/2108065) for their recommendations.

+Updating the protocol property in your application's startup code.

 ```csharp
 protected void Application_Start()